m1221/mobile-portfolio/README.md

 * <a href="http://www.84colors.com/portfolio.html">http://www.84colors.com/portfolio.html</a>

-##
+## Editor Information
-Student Editor: Mario
+* Student Editor: Mario
-Student Email: m.portocarrero.jr@gmail.com
+* Student Email: m.portocarrero.jr@gmail.com
-Github: m1221
+* Github: m1221

-Summary of optimizations for all files:
+### Summary of optimizations for all files:
--all image files were rescaled and compressed using GIMP and file optimizer -all HTML, CSS, and JS files were minified
+* all image files were rescaled and compressed using GIMP and file optimizer
+* all HTML, CSS, and JS files were minified

-Summary of optimizations for index.html
+### Summary of optimizations for index.html
--style.css was inlined
+* style.css was inlined
--added media attribute to print.css
+* added media attribute to print.css
--inline JS was repositioned
+* inline JS was repositioned
--added async tags to JS (it was noncritical)
+* added async tags to JS (it was noncritical)

-Summary of optimizations for main.js
+### Summary of optimizations for main.js
--For Scrolling: reduced the number of background pizzas generated -For Scrolling: separated operations in a for-loop into two different loops in updatePositions() -For Pizza Size Bar: moved calculation outside of a for-loop to avoid unnecessary recalculation -For style.css: added a style property "backface-visibility: hidden" to the .mover class
+* For Scrolling: reduced the number of background pizzas generated
+* For Scrolling: separated operations in a for-loop into two different loops in updatePositions()
+* For Pizza Size Bar: moved calculation outside of a for-loop to avoid unnecessary recalculation
+* For style.css: added a style property "backface-visibility: hidden" to the .mover class